-Dáithí Sproule of Derry, whose first group was the legendary Skara Brae, has lived for many years in Minnesota.
-He is one of Irish music's most respected guitar accompanists, and one of the first guitarists to develop DADGAD tuning for Irish music.
+Dáithí Sproule, a native of Derry who has lived for many years in Minnesota, is one of Irish music's most respected guitar accompanists, and one of the first guitarists to develop DADGAD tuning for Irish music.
 He is also a fine singer in English and Irish.

-In addition to performing and recording, Dáithí is a sought-after teacher and lecturer in subjects ranging from guitar styles and song accompaniment to Irish traditional music, language and literature.
-He is a 2009 Bush Artist Fellow, awarded by the Minnesota-based Archibald Bush Foundation.
+In addition to performing and recording, Dáithí is a sought-after teacher and lecturer on subjects ranging from guitar styles, song accompaniment, and Irish traditional music to Irish language, literature and mythology.
+He has taught at University College Dublin, the University of Minnesota and the University of St. Thomas, and is an instructor at the Center for Irish Music in St. Paul.
+He is a 2009 recipient of a Bush Artist Fellowship from the Minnesota-based Archibald Bush Foundation.